gofinance/ib/README.md

 Status
 ------

-* The code presently supports TWSAPI 971.01 (latest as of March 2014)
+* The code presently supports IB API 971.01 (latest as of March 2014)
 * All reply types (see [ereader.go](ereader.go)) are supported
 * Some request types (see [eclientsocket.go](eclientsocket.go)) require porting